Attain your business objectives thanks to a high performance network

 2. Specify the design and engineering

-The Sewcom AB methodology is the guarantee for success: it is used to define from end-to-end a network architecture that meets the current and expected future technical and business requirements.
+The Swecom Ltd methodology is the guarantee for success: it is used to define from end-to-end a network architecture that meets the current and expected future technical and business requirements.
 It guarantees the building and evolution of the network while preserving the key network quality criteria: availability, reliability, security, openness.

 3. Deploy the infrastructure